Cornell-MAE-UG/fa25-portfolio-TJBosh/_projects/ENGRD2210 Engine.md

 $$
 {% endraw %}

-We can finally return to the efficiency calculation to find that the real-life efficiency of the engine is approximately
+We can finally return to the efficiency calculation to find that the real-life efficiency of the engine is approximately:

 {% raw %}
 $$